mono/website/_posts/2019-02-07-plastic-scm-a-full-version-control-stack-built-with-mono.md

 tags: [version control, semantic merge]
 ---

+*Note: This is a guest post by Jordi Mon Companys from Códice Software, a long-time Mono user, about how they used Mono to develop their flagship product.*

 [Plastic SCM](https://www.plasticscm.com?utm_source=Mono%20Blog&utm_medium=post&utm_campaign=Mono%20success%20story&utm_term=DotNet&utm_content=Open%20Source)
 is a full version control stack.
 This means Plastic SCM comprises a full repo management core, command line (until here it would